syncfusion-content/angular-docs/angular-2/Spreadsheet/Scrolling.md

         templateUrl: 'app/app.component.html',  //give the path file for spreadsheet component html file.
     })
   export class AppComponent {
+  public scrollSettings;
+  constructor() {
+      this.scrollSettings = { width: "50%", height: 400 , allowScrolling: true}; // Height in pixel and Width in percentage
+ }
 }
 {% endhighlight %}

 The following output is displayed as a result of the above code example.